Seanji2002/nudgepeek/README.md

 ## Known limitations / out of scope

-- No photo deletion or editing
+- No photo deletion or editing (comments can be edited / deleted by their author)
-- No reactions or comments
+- No reactions
-- No public sign-up (by design — accounts are provisioned manually)
+- No public sign-up (by design — accounts are provisioned manually in Supabase)
 - No code signing (recipients may see a one-time OS security prompt)
 - Auto-launch on Windows only works when running the installed version, not from source